robmurray/experimentsinspark/README.md

 # experimentsonspark
 exploratory development on Spark.
 Using java scala and python.

-**<i>The purpose of this project was to get a feel for setting up a spark development environment.
-This has been accompished.
-No further work will be done on this repo however I'll leave the repo up incase it is of use to others</i>**
+**The purpose of this project was to get a feel for setting up an environment and developing for spark.
+(Read - don't get too excited about the spark applications contained within.
+This project is about env, config, workflow, ...)
+The goal has been accompished so no further work will be done on this project however I'll leave the repo up incase it is of use to others.
+I initally leaned towards using Java with Spark as Java is my primary language after working with spark for a little while, I feel like Java is going against the grain a little and Scala is the way go to.
+Purely opinion based, only mentioning for the benefit of other Java developers who have been reluctant to ramp up on Scala :).
+I have not tried using Python on Spark yet.
+**

+My interest with spark is ML applications.
+Inparticular SVM's and neuralnetworks.

 ## Initial thoughts
 It appears development on spark will end up being a combination of working in the shell (interactive mode) and in an IDE to write the application code. i.e. test out the idea in the shell then convert into app code.